nguyen-td/resources-compneuro/README.md

 # resources-compneuro
-A list of resources dedicated to Computational Neuroscience, this includes material related to grad school.
+A list of resources dedicated to Computational Neuroscience, including material related to Grad School.